alban-gerome/kermit/README.md

 * high number of page element interactions
 * high number of page views

 This specific quadrant will generate most server calls.
-Create a second custom metric with the follwing formula:
+Create a second custom metric with the following formula:

 number of interactions / number of page views